Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 How much retirement income is taxed in Indiana?

 Like a lot of other states, Indiana does not tax Social Security Benefits.
-Also, Indiana gives a full or partial deduction for pensions that originate from Railroad Retirement Board, Office of Personnel Management and Defense Finance and Accounting Service (Military Retirement).
-If one is not lucky enough to be receiving retirement from one of the listed entities, then your retirement income will be fully taxable to state and county.
-To keep from owing to Indiana on your tax return, please ask the Administrator if they will withhold state taxes on the benefits.
-If they do, then as a rule of thumb, we tell clients that 5% withholding will cover most taxpayers in the state.
+Also, Indiana gives a full or partial deduction for pensions that originate from Railroad Retirement Board, Office of Personnel Management, and Defense Finance and Accounting Service (Military Retirement).
+If you are not receiving retirement from one of the listed entities, then your retirement income will be fully taxable to the state and county.
+To keep from owing to Indiana on your tax return, please ask the administrator of the retirement account if they will withhold state taxes on the benefits.
+If they do, then as a rule of thumb, we tell clients that withholding 5% will cover most taxpayers in the state.
 This covers both state and county rates.
-If someone knows that they live in a county with a rate greater than 1.7%, then take the percentage up to have withheld 6% or 7%.
-If the Administrator will not withhold state taxes, then Quarterly Estimates may need to be sent in.
-Like the federal, Indiana can charge an Underpayment Penalty if more than $1,000 is owed at the end of the year.
+If you live in a county with a rate greater than 1.7%, then you should increase the percentage of withholding up to 6% or 7%.
+If the administrator will not withhold state taxes, then Quarterly Estimates may need to be sent in.
+Like the Federal, Indiana can charge an Underpayment Penalty if more than $1,000 is owed at the end of the year.

-I am employed with a company and work from home, can I deduct the office in home expenses?
+I am employed with a company and work from home.
+Can I deduct my office in-home expenses?

-I started a new job and wonder if you could help me fill out my W-4 and WH-4?
+I started a new job; can you help me fill out my W-4 and WH-4?

 We are happy to assist our clients in completing their W-4 and WH-4 (or W-4P and WH-4P for their retirement or IRA distributions).